Careers for people with Security Clearance

 The next steps for finding your perfect role

-Many roles will specify exactly what level of security clearance they expect applications to have.
+Many roles will specify exactly what level of security clearance they expect applicants to have.
 The more advanced the level required, the longer the application process may take.
 Developed vetting, for example, usually takes a minimum of three months to complete - but can be much longer.